 of net new private sector jobs since 1993 were in small businesses. footnote 4

-of total private sector employment is affiliated with small
+of total private sector employment is affiliated with small businesses. footnote 5

 “America’s forward-looking companies are investing in clustered communities, because they see the return on investment.
 Clusters speed commercially viable ideas from the drawing board to the marketplace.
 These are communities with buy-in at every level and a proven support structure that nurtures success.”